simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 The strength of a WiFi signal can be influenced by various factors.
 Understanding these factors can help you optimize your WiFi connection:

-* **Distance**: The farther you are from the router, the weaker the signal becomes.
+* **Distance**: The farther you're from the router, the weaker the signal becomes.
 Try to position yourself closer to the router for a stronger connection.
 * **Obstacles**: Walls, furniture, and other objects can obstruct the WiFi signal.
 Keep your router in an open area and avoid placing it near large obstacles.
 * **Interference**: Other electronic devices, such as cordless phones and microwave ovens, can interfere with the WiFi signal.
 Keep your router away from these devices to minimize interference.
 * **Channel congestion**: WiFi routers operate on different channels, and if multiple routers in your area are using the same channel, it can cause congestion and reduce signal strength.
 Use a WiFi analyzer tool to identify the least congested channel and switch to it.